Ilkeston General Cemetery

 The churchyard was not closed and thus a new cemetery for Ilkeston was delayed for several years.

-But it did arrive in the shape of Ilkeston General Cemetery, located in Stanton Road.
+But a new cemetery did arrive in the shape of Ilkeston General Cemetery, located in Stanton Road.

 The land was just over two acres in area, ‘on the brow of a gently rising hill‘.